 nuclear / radiological accident.

+New emerging threats (such as hybrid threats or those coming from technological evolution) to add a forward looking vision in future threats scenarios

 Note: It is expected, that for many Member States and TSOs, some of the above hazards will not be relevant, while, for some others, they will be relevant, but not regarding an electricity crisis scenario.
 The list given above is meant to help Member States and TSOs only as a checklist against which the electricity crisis scenario candidates and regional electricity crisis scenarios should be checked for completeness of coverage.
 It is not required (nor expected) for any TSO to produce a list of electricity crisis scenario candidates that would cover all of the above, but it should be consistent with National Risk Evaluations.

 Appendix III: Electricity crisis scenario description templates

+Note: Appendix III will be reviewed and updated to ensure alignment with any changes made based on the consultation results.

 The electricity crisis scenario description templates below shall be used during the electricity crisis scenario identification and evaluation.
 Columns are to be interpreted as follows:

 “Item” contains a definition of information needed;